Best Leverage Ratio for Forex Trading

 Given the ratio of leverage selected, determine the volume of trade, which will be the most effective and the least risky.

-There is a particular feature: if there is little money in the account, with little experience in using it and low leverage, it will quickly go unprofitable, because the trader will not be able to react quickly to the changes in the market.
+There is a particular feature: if there are little funds in the account, with little experience in using it and low leverage, it will quickly go unsuccessful, because the trader will not be able to react quickly to the changes in the market.

-Take note: leverage of 1:20 makes aggressive trading less risky, while 1:500 gives you a chance to place a big order that may result in two possible outcomes: huge profits and huge losses.
+Take note: leverage of 1:20 makes aggressive trading less risky, while 1:500 gives you a chance to place a big order that may result in two possible outcomes: huge returns and huge losses.

 Optimal for beginners with a deposit of $300 - $1000 is considered the size of the chosen financial leverage 1:50 - 1:100.
 It allows opening several positions and minimizing the risk of losing a deposit at once.
 But there are situations when it is necessary to change leverage which is better to do when you already have experience of work on Forex.